Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Summary

 We introduced \textbf{Rate-In}, a novel algorithm that dynamically adjusts dropout rates during inference to enhance predictive uncertainty estimation in neural networks.
 Traditional methods like Monte Carlo Dropout use fixed dropout rates, which fail to adapt to individual inputs and network layers, leading to suboptimal uncertainty estimates.
 By treating dropout as controlled noise injection and leveraging information-theoretic principles, Rate-In quantifies the information loss in each layer and adjusts dropout rates accordingly, without requiring additional training or labels.

-Our extensive experiments on synthetic data and real-world medical imaging tasks demonstrate that Rate-In consistently improves uncertainty calibration and sharpens uncertainty estimates compared to fixed or heuristic dropout rates, all while maintaining predictive performance.
-In segmentation tasks, Rate-In produced uncertainty maps that accurately highlighted anatomically challenging regions, enhancing clinical interpretability.
-By effectively minimizing critical information loss, Rate-In offers a practical, unsupervised inference-time solution for optimizing dropout, making it particularly valuable for risk-sensitive applications where accurate uncertainty estimation is essential.
+Our experiments on synthetic data and real-world medical imaging tasks show that Rate-In consistently improves uncertainty calibration and sharpens estimates over fixed or heuristic dropout rates while preserving predictive accuracy.
+In segmentation, its uncertainty maps highlight anatomically challenging regions, enhancing clinical interpretability.
+By controlling information loss, Rate-In offers a practical, unsupervised inference-time solution for tuning dropout, making it valuable for risk-sensitive applications requiring precise uncertainty estimates. {